-This is an original pair of cobbler's wooden shoe last used to make hand crafted shoes for a certain client.
-The shoe last were kept at the cobbler's shop for custom shoes when the client requested a pair.
-These shoe last have the client's initials "MAJ" and "8 1/2" stamped on each pair.
+These are original pairs of cobbler's wooden shoe lasts used to make hand crafted shoes for a certain client.
+The shoe lasts were kept at the cobbler's shop for custom shoes when the client requested a pair.
+Many of the shoe last have the client's initials such as "MAJ" and "8 1/2" for example stamped on each pair.
 The tops of each shoe are removable and held together with rawhide leather.
 Both have a cast iron hole on the top.
 They have retained their original finish and have the appropriate wear.

 - CREATOR Unknown.

 DATE OF MANUFACTURE c.1920

 MATERIALS AND TECHNIQUES Maple or Beech, Rawhide, Cast Iron.

 - CONDITION Good.
 Wear consistent with age and use.